-Some of the most common injuries we see at our Indigo Urgent Care clinics are sports and workout overuse injuries.
+Some of the most common injuries we see at our Indigo Health clinics are sports and workout overuse injuries.
 Any type of exercise puts repetitive stress on the tendons, muscles, bones, nerves and cartilage.
 Often, the stress causes microtraumas, or minor injuries that heal with rest.

 But when you exercise too much, your body doesn’t have the chance to repair the damage, leaving you prone to overuse injuries, such as:

 - Elbow cartilage damage